Change wording for User Settings "Reset Configuration and Clear Temporary Data"

 Yeah, but this is what currently both buttons do anyway (clearning all session data), so that would at least not "change the known behaviour".
 Might be that people have been using this button for this purpose in the past.
 Without alternative (somewhere else) I would not like to change that for now.

-#14 Updated by Ernesto Baschny over 5 years ago
+#14 Updated by Ernesto Baschny almost 6 years ago

 So maybe two buttons: